 Everyone deserves the full story on their health

-It seems like healthcare has become a knee-jerk reaction of “see a symptom, take a pill,” but we believe that everyone deserves better than that.
+It seems like today’s health care has become a knee-jerk reaction of “see a symptom, take a pill.”
+But we at the Center for Better Bones believe that everyone deserves better than that.
 Your bone loss is a symptom of something that’s just not right in your body — and rather than treating the symptom with medications (and living with the side effects involved, some of which are plain frightening!), I encourage everyone to dig deeper and find out the source of the problem.